harshdevcode/Blogs-Project/posts/what-is-oauth-2.md

 ### What is OAuth Single Sign-On? {#what-is-oauth-sso}

   OAuth Single Sign-On (SSO) protocol provides the application the capability for secure designated access.
 It allows users in an organization/application to log in using OAuth/OpenID connect providers like Microsoft Azure AD, AWS Cognito, Google apps, Facebook, etc. & share their information with enterprise applications.
 It makes use of a token-based authorization mechanism to grant access to users across enterprise applications.
 In short, users can log in into multiple applications and services using a single set of credentials, minimizing the headache to remember multiple passwords.
+Set up [Single Sign-On (SSO)](https://www.miniorange.com/products/single-sign-on-sso) on your WordPress website via [WordPress SSO plugin](https://wordpress.org/plugins/miniorange-login-with-eve-online-google-facebook/).
+Implementing [WordPress SSO](https://plugins.miniorange.com/wordpress-sso) allows users to log into your websites with a single set of credentials using the WordPress supported OAuth providers.

 ### How does OAuth work?  {#how-does-oauth-work}